by Dr. Bill Rawls

 Finally, local or state agencies, such as universities, may offer tick testing at little to no cost as part of research and data collection projects.

 The bite of the Lone Star tick is associated with a Lyme-like illness named STARI (southern tick-associated rash illness).
 STARI can be associated with a bull’s-eye rash and all the symptoms of Lyme disease, but tests for borrelia are always negative.
-The cause of STARI is presently unknown, but another form of borrelia is suspected.
+The exact cause of STARI is presently unknown.

 Testing and Diagnosing Coinfections and Related Microbes